-June 30, 2017

-Entry Age Normal

-7.40%

-3.5% for pensions/not applicable for OPEB

-2.5% for pensions/not applicable for OPEB

-Included for pensions/not applicable for OPEB

-RP-2014 tables using MP-2016 improvement scale with adjustments to match current experience.
+Actuarial valuation date June 30, 2018 Actuarial cost method Entry Age Normal Investment rate of return 7.40% Wage inflation 3.50% for pensions/not applicable for OPEB Price inflation 2.50% for pensions/not applicable for OPEB Cost-of-living adjustment Included for pensions/not applicable for OPEB Mortality rates RP-2014 tables using MP-2016 improvement scale with adjustments to match current experience.
+Healthcare cost trend rate Not applicable

-Not applicable

-Actuarial assumptions used in the June 30, 2017 valuation were based on the results of an actuarial experience study for the 5-year period ended June 30, 2016.
+Actuarial assumptions used in the June 30, 2018 valuation were based on the results of an actuarial experience study for the 5-year period ended June 30, 2016.